 - Mentally write your investments off

 Facts and figures on startup success and failures are flying around.
-Some say 7 out of 10 fail, some say 9 out of 10.
+Some say 7 out of 10 fails, some say 9 out of 10.
 Some say that startups in accelerators are less/more likely to fail, some say that startups who have blue in their logo have a much higher/ lower success rate than startups with red in their logo, and so on… This market is still in its infancy, and putting together sensible statistics is quite challenging.
-However, I dare to conclude that the chance is higher that a startup will fail than that it will succeed.
+However, I dare to conclude that the chance is higher than a startup will fail than that it will succeed.
 This means for investors that for any startup company they have a higher chance of losing their investment than making money.
 Good returns on a startup portfolio come from getting a few big hits in your portfolio.
 And those hits could take a while to realise, and they are relatively rare.
 So the first advice anyone should give you: please only invest money that you can miss.
 You should be willing to mentally write off your investment when you start.

 - Learn to use the financial instruments that are designed for startup investing